shakfu/luajit_max/README.md

 1. **luajit~**

-A basic demo of embedding the luajit engine in a max/msp external's audio thread.
+Embeds the luajit engine in a max/msp external's audio thread.

-A number of basic dsp functions are implemented in `examples/dsp.lua` including a number from [worp](https://github.com/zevv/worp) and can be selected by name from the dropdown in `help/luajit~.maxhelp`.
+A number of basic dsp functions are implemented in `examples/dsp.lua` including some examples from [worp](https://github.com/zevv/worp).

+The dynamic nature of lua makes it possible to add, modify or change dsp functions on-the-fly.

-It possible to add or modify functions to `dsp.lua` and then send a `bang` message to reload it while the audio stream is active.
+The help patch provides an example of this: functions can be changed and selected by name from the dropdown and the`dsp.lua` script can be changed and then reloaded by sending a bang to the luajit~ object even while the audio stream is active.

 2. **luajit.stk~**

 Same as (1) but with the addition of c++ objects from the [Synthesis ToolKit (stk)](https://github.com/thestk/stk) library which are wrapped automatically using [LuaBridge3](https://github.com/kunitoki/LuaBridge3) and a custom python script.

-In this case, the relevant lua file is called `dsp_stk.lua`.
-There is also another generated file, `dsp_stk_api.lua`, which includes reference and documentation for all of the wrapped stk lua functions.
+In this case, the relevant lua file loaded at start is called `dsp_stk.lua`.
+There's also another generated file, `dsp_stk_api.lua`, which includes reference and documentation for all wrapped stk lua functions.

 ## Installation